What you need to know about food allergies

 Introduction is not enough, the only way to reduce allergies is to continue allergen exposure

 by three clinical studies

-Based on these pivotal studies, national health organizations including the American Academy of Pediatrics, the National Institutes of Health (NIH), and the American Academy of Allergy, Asthma, and Immunology (AAAAI) have issued guidelines for the early introduction of peanut and new guidelines are being developed for egg and other allergenic foods.
+Based on these pivotal studies, leading health organizations including the American Academy of Pediatrics (AAP), the National Institutes of Health (NIH), and the American Academy of Allergy, Asthma, and Immunology (AAAAI) have updated their guidelines for the early introduction of peanut, and developing new guidelines for egg and other allergenic foods.